xNeonCatGirlx/lrcsnc-without-romanization/README.md

 ## Features

 - Syncing to any player that supports MPRIS
-- Romanization for Japanese, Chinese and Korean languages
 - A decent level of customization and configuration using TOML
 - (Almost) full integration to Waybar